awsdocs/aws-single-sign-on-user-guide/doc_source/iam-auth-access-using-id-policies.md

 **More information**

-For an example walkthrough that covers how to delegate administration of user identities in an IAM environment, see [How to delegate management of identity in AWS Single Sign\-On](https://aws.amazon.com/blogs/security/how-to-delegate-management-of-identity-in-aws-single-sign-on/) on the AWS Security Blog\.
+For an example walkthrough that covers how to delegate administration of user identities in an IAM environment, see [How to delegate management of identity in AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://aws.amazon.com/blogs/security/how-to-delegate-management-of-identity-in-aws-single-sign-on/) on the AWS Security Blog\.

-## Permissions required to use the AWS SSO console<a name="requiredpermissionsconsole"></a>
+## Permissions required to use the IAM Identity Center console<a name="requiredpermissionsconsole"></a>

-For a user to work with the AWS SSO console without errors, additional permissions are required\.
+For a user to work with the IAM Identity Center console without errors, additional permissions are required\.
 If an IAM policy has been created that is more restrictive than the minimum required permissions, the console won't function as intended for users with that policy\.
-The following example lists the set of permissions that might be needed to ensure error\-free operation within the AWS SSO console\.
+The following example lists the set of permissions that might be needed to ensure error\-free operation within the IAM Identity Center console\.

 ```
 {